 Before you know it, a single dead animal can lead to a full-scale infestation.
 Professionals locate the carcass quickly and help prevent further issues.

-dead animal removal from attic spaces.
+One of thefrequent requests professionals receive is dead animal removal from attic spaces.
 Attics are warm, dark, and undisturbed-making them ideal hiding spots for wildlife like:

 Unfortunately, when these animals get trapped, poisoned, or simply reach the end of their life cycle, they often die in hidden corners of the attic.
 This leads to some of the worst odour and contamination problems homeowners face.